ksu-is/pacman-python/README.md

 I have always wanted a more complex system of rules for pac-man and now with the things I have learned I am able to create theses things from scratch.
 Thankfully I live in a time where nothing is 100% 'From Scratch' but nonetheless it is pieced together in a unique way that brings a much more complicated mechanism to the design and gameplay of this iconic video game.

 The skeleton of the game I am using from credited in the link above and the code will be included below.

+// Pac-mancode.py// committed along side the README file. referenced here as it is around 1500 lines.
+I will be editing most but wanted to include everything as to give credit where it is due.

 Happy editing!
 Please send me your creations; I may put level packs together for